Right-wing populism

-Right-wing populism, also called national populism and right populism, is a political ideology that combines right-wing politics with populist rhetoric and themes.
+Right-wing populism, also called right populism and national populism, is a political ideology that combines right-wing politics with populist rhetoric and themes.
 Its rhetoric employs anti-elitist sentiments, opposition to the Establishment, and speaking to or for the common people.
-Recurring themes of right-wing populists include neo-nationalism, social conservatism, economic nationalism and fiscal conservatism.
-Frequently they aim to defend a national culture, identity and economy against perceived attacks by outsiders.
+Recurring themes of this political ideology include neo-nationalism, social conservatism, economic nationalism, and fiscal conservatism.
+Frequently, they aim to defend a national culture, identity, and economy against perceived attacks by outsiders.

-Right-wing populism has associations with authoritarianism, while some far-right populists draw comparisons to fascism.
+Some right-wing populist parties and movements have associations with elements of authoritarianism, while some far-right populists draw comparisons to fascism.
 Right-wing populism in the Western world is sometimes associated with ideologies such as anti-environmentalism, anti-globalisation, nativism, and protectionism.
-In Europe the term is often used to describe groups, politicians and political parties generally known for their opposition to immigration, especially from the Muslim world, and for Euroscepticism.
+In Europe, the term is often used to describe groups, politicians and political parties generally known for their opposition to immigration, and for Euroscepticism.
 Some right-wing populists may support expanding the welfare state, but only for those they deem fit to receive it; this concept has been referred to as "welfare chauvinism".
 Since the Great Recession, European right-wing populist movements began to grow in popularity, in large part due to increasing opposition to immigration from the Middle East and Africa, rising Euroscepticism and discontent with the economic policies of the European Union.
+Some forms of right-wing populism may also go into libertarian themes, with federalism, anti-central bank, pro-sound money and the non-aggression principle being key themes in the libertarian spectre of right-wing populism, with Ron Paul and some parts of the Tea Party movement being a notable example of this.

 From the 1990s, right-wing populist parties became established in the legislatures of various democracies.
 Right-wing populism has remained the dominant political force in the Republican Party in the United States since the 2010s.
 Although extreme right-wing movements in the United States (where they are normally referred to as the "radical right") are usually characterised as separate entities, some writers consider them to be a part of a broader, right-wing populist phenomenon.
-The American businessman and media personality Donald Trump won the 2016 and 2024 US presidential elections after running on platforms founded on right-wing populist themes.
+Examples of politicians described as right-wing populists include Donald Trump (Note: See Trumpism, which is considered to be built upon right-wing populism.) and Marine Le Pen.